 - Click on This PC > Windows (C:) > Windows > SoftwareDistribution

 - Press Control key + A to select all files and delete them

 - Now go back to the Command Prompt screen and type net start wuauserv to restart the Windows update service.

-When you see the message Windows update service was restarted successfully, then close the command prompt and reboot the system into normal mode ((just restart it).
-Once the system gets rebooted, run windows update once again by going to Settings > Update and security > Check for updates and there shouldn’t be any problem.
+When you see the message, Windows update service was restarted successfully, then close the command prompt and reboot the system into normal mode (restart it).
+Once the system gets rebooted, run windows update again by going to Settings > Update and security > Check for updates, and there shouldn’t be any problem.

-So, this is how you will solve the Windows 10 update stuck problem.
-If you face any problem, do let us know in the comments section below and we will try to fix it.
+So, this is how you will solve the Windows update stuck problem.
+If you face any problems, let us know in the comments section below, and we will try to fix them.